+If you’ve read down this far, you know how to begin a strategy to add internal links pointing to your top website pages.
 For most websites, and for most pages on those websites, the optimum number of links that point back to your content should be around 20.
 As with everything else related to SEO, this number will get slightly smaller or larger depending on the size of your site.

-The tool we use on our travels through the valleys of SEO, SEMRush, has a bunch of tools we can use to see the entire link architecture of a website (some of which also include external links).
+The tool we use on our travels through the valleys of SEO, SEMRush, has a bunch of resources we can use to see the entire link architecture of a website (some of which also include external links).
 You can get a succinct internal linking score that gives you an overall target to aim for, while also including a series of suggestions for how you can improve your website’s score.
 A high score equals a good link profile, and any SEO tool with its price will have something similar.

 As you see in the above example screenshot, the example website has an internal linking score of 71% overall, with a whole bunch of major issues presented for us, the stewards of the web, to fix.
 And that’s not even the whole list!